 - You could engage friends and family to cover portions of the school cost for your child through outright gifts of money, inheritances, or paying expenses directly to the college your child is attending.

 - The default choice that most families turn to when all else fails.

-With the various pros and cons to all these traditional college saving options, I have found that there are alternative options that families at any income level can choose which helps reduce the cost of college without having to pay the entire bill on your own.
+With the various pros and cons of all these traditional college saving options, I have found that there are alternative options that families at any income level can choose, which helps reduce the cost of college without having to pay the entire bill on your own.

 Begin by Completing the FASFA

 Before I get to these alternative options, I need to spend some time with the all-important Free Application for Federal Student Aid (known as FAFSA).
 According to estimates from sources like Edvisors.com and NerdWallet.com, over 1 million students who would have been eligible for a Pell Grant never filled out the FAFSA.
 The maximum Pell Grant award for the 2017-18 school year was $6,095, and, unlike a loan, a grant doesn’t need to be paid back.
 Additionally, some merit-based scholarships offered by colleges and universities require applicants to file the FAFSA (which I will address below).